Less is More: Pay Less Attention in Vision Transformers: Introduction

 Furthermore, recent HVTs either adopt a standard convolutional layer or a linear projection layer to merge nearby tokens~\cite{pvt, swin}, aiming to control the scale of feature maps.
 However, such methods hinder the representational power for vision Transformers to model geometric transformations, considering that not every pixel equally contributes to an output unit~\cite{LuoLUZ16}.
 To this end, we propose a Deformable Token Merging (DTM) module, inspired by deformable convolutions~\cite{dconv1,dconv2}, where we learn a grid of offsets to adaptively augment the spatial sampling locations for merging neighboring patches from a sub-window in a feature map.
 In this way, we can obtain more informative downsampled tokens for subsequent processing.

 Our contributions can be summarized as follows.
-First, we propose a simple HVT structure with pure MLP blocks in the early stages, making it tractable for Transformers to process high-resolution images, especially in dense prediction tasks.
+First, we identify the minor contribution of the early MSA layers in recent HVTs and propose a simple HVT structure with pure MLP blocks in the early stages.
 Second, we propose a deformable token merging module to adaptively merge more informative patches to deliver hierarchical representations, with enhanced transformation modeling capability.
-Finally, we conduct extensive experiments to show that the proposed LIT performs favorably against other state-of-the-art vision Transformers with similar or even reduced computational complexity and memory consumption.
+Finally, we conduct extensive experiments to show that the proposed LIT performs favorably against several state-of-the-art vision Transformers with similar or even reduced computational complexity and memory consumption.